manulorente/linux-foundation-lfs101/README.md

 Note on some distributions permissions are set such that you do not need to use sudo.
 You can view the log files with the usual tools.

 CUPS uses filters to convert job file formats to printable formats.
-Printer drivers contain descriptions for currently connected and configured printers, and are usually stored under /etc/cups/ppd/.
+Printer drivers contain descriptions for currently connected and configured printers, and are usually stored under `/etc/cups/ppd/`.
 The print data is then sent to the printer through a filter, and via a backend that helps to locate devices connected to the system.

 So, in short, when you execute a print command, the scheduler validates the command and processes the print job, creating job files according to the settings specified in the configuration files.
 Simultaneously, the scheduler records activities in the log files.
 Job files are processed with the help of the filter, printer driver, and backend, and then sent to the printer.

 Assuming CUPS has been installed you'll need to start and manage the CUPS daemon so that CUPS is ready for configuring a printer.
-Managing the CUPS daemon is simple; all management features can be done with the systemctl utility:
+Managing the CUPS daemon is simple; all management features can be done with the `systemctl` utility:

 ```bash
 sudo systemctl status cups